astronomer/docs/astro/best-practices/dag-writing-on-astro.md

 id: dag-writing-on-astro
 ---

-You can run any valid Airflow DAG on Astro.
+You can run any valid [Apache Airflow®](https://airflow.apache.org/) DAG on Astro.

 That said, following best practices and taking full advantage of Astro features will help you: